A programme of Kunsthalle Münster

 1/17 Residence NRW⁺ Hoppengarten.
 Credit

-Each year Residence NRW⁺ awards four 12-month fellowships to visual artists, as well as four 6-month fellowships to curators.
-Amounting to 1,700 Euro per month (1,500 Euros living, 200 Euros support production costs), the stipends for artists are supported in equal parts by the Ministry of Culture and Science of the German state of North Rhine-Westphalia and the Kunststiftung NRW.
-Amounting to 1,500 Euro per month, the stipends for curators are supported by the Ministry of Culture and Science of the German state of North Rhine-Westphalia and Pro Helvetia, the Swiss Arts Council.
-The City of Münster provides the infrastructure as well as the building for scholarship holders to live and work together in the residence: here, each artist is given an individual work space with a separate bedroom.
-The curators each have a living respectifly bedroom and a shared office.
+A twelve-month fellowship cycle (start: October 1, end: September 30) comprises four annual fellowships for artists with a relation to NRW and four six-month fellowships for curators with a relation to NRW or from Switzerland.
+All scholarships are announced once a year.
+At the start of the scholarship, professional training must not have been completed more than five years ago or the age limit of 40 years (artists) or 35 years (curators) must not have been exceeded.
+It is mandatory for all scholarship holders to spend the scholarship period together at the residency location.
+The City of Münster provides the infrastructure as well as the building for scholarship holders to live and work together in the residence: here, each artist is given an individual workspace with a separate bedroom.
+The curators each have a living respectively bedroom and a shared office.
 All rooms have basic functional furniture and are equipped with their own bathroom.
 Kitchen and living room facilities are shared.
 The specially renovated property of the fellowship programme is located in the former Heerde-Kolleg at the Hoppengarten, a cultural area of the city of Münster, which forms a central and prominent production site for Münster's art and culture scene, where local, national and international creative artists meet.
 In addition to the fellowship programme, it hosts several artist’s studios as well as the accomodation and rehearsal stages of the Theater im Pumpenhaus.

 A further special feature of the programme is that this mentoring can, if needed, be prolonged beyond the period of the fellowship.
 Guidance and mentoring are a unique feature of Residence NRW⁺, the outcome of many years of project work at the Schloss Ringenberg art-in-residence centre.
 Here, over the years between 2001 and 2018, a practice-based programme for artists – and from 2009 on, Germany’s first residence programme for curators – was gradually developed and tested.
-The long-standing experience and established networks (of former fellows holders and collaborations) have been channelled into Residence NRW⁺.
+The long-standing experience and established networks (of former fellowship holders and collaborations) have been channeled into Residence NRW⁺.

 As a residence centre, Münster offers artists and cultural producers wide-ranging opportunities for individual development.
 With the University of Fine Arts Münster, various artist studio complexes, as well as the Kunsthalle Münster, the Westfälischer Kunstverein and the LWL-Museum für Kunst und Kultur, the city boasts an array of renowned places of production and presentation where contemporary art of the highest calibre is shown, the latest currents in present-day culture are discussed and which foster dialogue with a broad audience.
 Münster is also host to works by artists such as Daniel Buren, Martin Boyce, Claes Oldenburg, Donald Judd, Hans Peter Feldmann, Jenny Holzer, Rebecca Horn, Ilya Kabakov, Per Kirkeby, Maria Nordman, Susan Philipsz, Rosemarie Trockel, Oscar Tuazon and Silke Wagner, in addition to one of the foremost collections of art in public space worldwide.
 Having grown over many years, a large part of this collection has come about through Skulptur Projekte, which since its launch in 1977 has been held in Münster every ten years.